Assisting students in receiving a college education

 Students who do not meet the Minimum Standard Requirements at the end of their warning semester, will be on Suspension for the next term.

-For more information, visit our SAP Requirements page.
+For more information, please read our CCCCD SAP Policy.

 Students who have not met Minimum Standard Requirements are placed on Warning term.
 There is a GPA requirement and a unit completion requirement.
 Often students have a high GPA but did not meet the unit completion requirement.
 Reminder: Grades of "W", "I", "IP", "F", NC" are counted as units attempted.